GiorgiMakharadze/star-wars-react-/README.md

 You can search for characters,bookmark them and delete from bookmarks.
 You can change whole page theme!

 ## Tools Used
-I'am using here  React⚛, Redux, Axios, Lodash an classnames packages!.
+I'am using here  React⚛, Redux, Axios Librarys and Lodash an classnames packages!.

 ## Hot To Install and Run
 Download files and in terminal write npm install and then npm start.